On your arrival in Malta you may be subject to passport control depending on whether you are flying in from a Schengen country or not.

 Nationals of certain third countries may enter the Schengen area upon presenting their passports, provided they fulfil the entry conditions specified above.
 Nationals of certain third-countries are also required to have a visa.

-More information available on the Malta Ministry of Foreign Affairs website.
+More information regarding visas is available on the Identity Malta website.